How to Add a Watermark to Your Photos Using Photoshop

 All you need to do is click and drag either of the opacity bars to the left.
 As you do so, you will see the text start to fade.
 See Fig.3.

-Once at a level of opacity that you think will suffice, just click OK and you are left with a watermark on your image as in Fig.4.
+Once at a level of opacity that you think will suffice, just click OK .
+You are now left with a watermark on your image as in Fig.4.

 If you regularly add a watermark to your images, I suggest that you create a new Action thereby automating the process in the future.
-Now when you wish to add a watermark to many images, you can simply open the all in Photoshop, go to actions, highlight the action you created and press play.
+Now when you wish to add a watermark to many images, you can simply:

 This will add your watermark and save all images to a file of your choice, just follow the onscreen instructions.